Pangasinan's 4th congressional district

 Pangasinan's 4th congressional district is one of the six congressional districts of the Philippines in the province of Pangasinan.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the city of Dagupan and adjacent municipalities of Manaoag, Mangaldan, San Fabian and San Jacinto.
-It is currently represented in the 19th Congress by Christopher de Venecia of the Lakas–CMD (Lakas).
+It is currently represented in the 20th Congress by Gina de Venecia of the Lakas–CMD (Lakas).

+Prior to its second dissolution in 1972, the district consisted of the central Pangasinan municipalities of Alcala, Bautista, Binalonan, Manaoag, Pozorrubio, Santo Tomas, Sison, Urdaneta, and Villasis.
+San Jacinto also first became part of the district from until 1935.